User post-registration script

 var relation = await Context.User.GetRelationAsync<IChildToManyParentsRelation>("UserGroupToUser");

-It then adds the Google group to the user's object via the user group relation.
+7. Add the Google group to the user's object via the user group relation.

 RequestResponse